Share This Article:

 4. Open Enrollment

-Open Enrollment can be a stressful time for HR.
+Open enrollment is a high-stakes period for HR.
 Guiding employees through making health coverage elections is not your responsibility, but you do have a lot of work to do in preparation for open enrollment.

 An HRIS can help the HR administrator automate the open enrollment process.
 For example, using BerniePortal’s Benefits Administration feature, HR administrators can set an enrollment window where the portal alerts employees to the beginning of the open enrollment period.
 BerniePortal can also send reminders/notices for you and host plan documents, including summary plan descriptions, so employees can review the information of each plan offering.